-The Academic Studies Center is an important adjunct to the total College instructional program.
+The Academic Studies Center is an important support service for the College's instructional programs.
 The Center is designed to provide tutorial assistance to students.
 Instructional resources are available to meet the needs of individuals at all levels.
 The Center is essentially an individualized study lab, and qualified instructors are available for tutoring students in specific content areas.